Walmart and Flipkart Celebrate Vriddhi Graduates: 2,500 MSMEs on a Path to Enhancing Their Capabilities in Domestic Markets

 Leigh Hopkins, Executive Vice President, International Strategy, Development and Asia Region, Walmart International, said, “Walmart is proud to announce the graduation of over 2,500 MSMEs of the Walmart Vriddhi program today.
 We are delighted to be able to support small business owners’ growth ambitions with this program.
 Walmart has an ongoing commitment of tripling exports from India by 2027 to $10 billion annually, and we look forward to supporting more small businesses in their efforts by providing potential access to online and offline markets in India.”

-• Healthy Fibres has started selling on the Flipkart marketplace to complement its physical channels and reach a national market.
+• Healthy Fibers has started selling on the Flipkart marketplace to complement its physical channels and reach a national market.
 It plans to open a network of experience stores pan-India and is ambitious to also reach overseas markets in the future.

 • Jutex India has joined the Flipkart marketplace and been empowered to better leverage market dynamics and enhance its performance, despite challenging circumstances.